University Human Resources

 - Read and Review the Certification of Tax Qualified Dependents form (PDF) and request the form from a Human Resources office or download from this website, if applicable.

-- Consult and attorney and tax advisor concerning any legal obligations that may be created by the affidavit.
+- Consult an attorney and tax advisor concerning any legal obligations that may be created by the affidavit.

-- Submit the notarized affidavit to University Human Resource Services (Attention: COBRA Specialist, Poplars E165, Bloomington, IN 47405) for review.
+- Submit the affidavit to University Human Resources (Attention: Records Department, Poplars E165, Bloomington, IN 47405) for review.

 Registration of a domestic partner may take place at any time during the year; however, enrollment in benefit plans is subject to the same time limits as that of a spouse and/or children of the employee.